open-oni/oni-agent/README.md

 ### Simple almost to a fault

-ONI Agent listens on a configured port for ssh connections and runs a batch load or purge command based on the request.
-It doesn't try to parse ONI's logs to determine success or failure of a specific command, it just notes whether a job ran or not.
+ONI Agent listens on a configured port for ssh connections and runs ONI management commands and database commands based on the request.
+There are a handful of sanity checks to avoid unnecessary / incorrect error responses, but generally it doesn't try to get fancy.
+If a command runs and ONI exits with a non-zero status, you'll have to manually view the logs to figure out what to do about it.

-Generally, if a command exits successfully, it means ONI had no trouble.
-Unfortunately, the converse isn't always true: for instance, a batch purge will return a failure when the batch doesn't exist.
-This is just how ONI works, and we aren't trying to fix that with this tool.

 There's a basic API for getting job statuses and logs, but nothing "intelligent" happens under the hood.